 - The Political – in the pressure to devolve more power over resources to front-line staff and the public

-- The Economic – in the idea that innovation through place-based approaches can lead to new preventive measures
+- The Economic – in the idea that innovation through place-based approaches can lead to new preventive measures and improved performance

 - As the pressure on community planning partnerships to deliver outcomes increases, place-based approaches are becoming a catchall for a wide range of policy objectives with the risk of overload.